kunal-visoulia/Diabetes-Onset-Detection-using-Deep-Learning-Grid-Search/README.md

 ### [GridSearchCV]((https://scikit-learn.org/stable/modules/grid_search.html))
 Exhaustive search over specified parameter values for an estimator by considering all parameters combinations.

 **[Hyperparameters vs Parameters](https://scikit-learn.org/stable/modules/grid_search.html)**:Hyper-parameters are parameters that are not directly learnt within estimators.
 In scikit-learn they are passed as arguments to the constructor of the estimator classes.
-Typical examples include C, kernel and gamma for Support Vector Classifier, alpha for Lasso, etc. A typical set of hyperparameters for NN include the number and size of the hidden layers, weight initialization scheme, learning rate and its decay, dropout and gradient clipping threshold, etc.<br/>
+Typical examples include C, kernel and gamma for Support Vector Classifier, alpha for Lasso, etc. A typical set of hyperparameters for NN include the number and size of the hidden layers, weight initialization scheme, learning rate and its decay, dropout### Learning Rate
+70
+ and gradient clipping threshold, etc.<br/>
 Parameters are those which would be learned by the machine like Weights and Biases.

 ### [Defining the Deep Learning model(in Keras)](https://keras.io/getting-started/sequential-model-guide/)